 ARC's statute underlines the importance of supporting local development districts (LDDs) in the Region.
 These multi-county planning and development organizations serve as local partners for ARC across the Region.
 Every county in the Region is served by an LDD.
 Each LDD is governed by a board of directors composed of both elected officials and non-elected community leaders.
-The LDDs play four key roles in the development of the Region: providing area-wide planning and program development, and coordination of federal and state funding sources; assisting local governments in providing services, especially in poorer, more isolated communities; promoting public-private partnerships and assisting in business development; and helping communities assess, plan, and conduct a wide range of activities such as job training, business development, telecommunications planning and implementation, and municipal government support.
+While LDDs have a wide array of responsibilities as determined by their individual boards of directors, they typically are involved in four key areas that support the development of the Region: providing area-wide planning and program development, and coordination of federal and state funding sources; assisting local governments in providing services, especially in poorer, more isolated communities; promoting public-private partnerships and assisting in business development; and helping communities assess, plan, and conduct a wide range of activities such as job training, business development, telecommunications planning and implementation, and municipal government support.
 The Commission has also supported the training and technical assistance activities of the Development District Association of Appalachia, an organization of the Region's 73 LDDs.